 Average base salary for research and development engineers

 According to Glassdoor, the average base salary for a research and development engineer in the United States is approximately $85,000.

-Ready to find your next – or first – job in an AI-centric field?
+Ready to find your next job in an AI-centric field?

-If you’re currently in the process of completing your degree in computer science, looking to change jobs, or simply learning AI before taking the plunge into a completely new and exciting career path, make sure you brush up on the basics of AI and teach yourself about the various types of artificial intelligence software and companies currently leading the way in AI innovations.
+If you’re currently in the process of completing your degree in computer science, looking to change jobs, or simply learning AI before taking the plunge into a completely new and exciting career path, make sure you brush up on the basics of AI.

 Rebecca Reynoso is the Content Editor and Guest Post Program Manager at G2.
 Her passion for writing led her to study English, receiving a BA and MA from UIC and DePaul, respectively.
 In her free time, she enjoys watching Blackhawks games as well as spending time with her family and cat. (she/her/hers)